mbychkowski/cloud-code-build-deploy/README.md

 ## Prerequisites

 1. 2 gke clusters.
 One designated as `dev` and a second as `prod`.
-For `prod` cluster to run ASM/Istio a minimum size nodepool of 3 nodes using `e2-standard-4` sized nodes should be used [(ref)][https://cloud.google.com/service-mesh/docs/unified-install/anthos-service-mesh-prerequisites].
-2. asmcli downloaded and installed to view canary process.
-Installation instructions can be found [here](https://cloud.google.com/service-mesh/docs/managed/provision-managed-anthos-service-mesh-asmcli#download_the_installation_tool).
-Or run `make asm-install`
+For `prod` to have canary releases install ASM on `prod` cluster.
+Instruction [here](https://cloud.google.com/service-mesh/docs/managed/provision-managed-anthos-service-mesh) with
+Fleet API

+WIP simple install run `make asm-install` for an all in one command line.

 ## 00 - Initialize